Amy E. HughesAssociate Professor of Theatre & Drama

 In addition, Hughes has published articles, essays, and reviews in American Literature, J19: The Journal of Nineteenth-Century Americanists, Journal of American Culture, Journal of American Drama and Theatre, New England Theatre Journal, Theatre Journal, Theatre Research International, Theatre Survey, and Theatre Topics as well as several edited collections.

-Hughes is currently working on a monograph, An Actor’s Tale: Theater, Culture, and Everyday Life in Nineteenth-Century US America, an “alternative history” of nineteenth-century U.S. theatre culture centered on workaday labor.
+Hughes is currently working on a monograph, An Actor’s Tale: Theater, Culture, and Everyday Life in Nineteenth-Century US America, an “alternative history” of nineteenth-century U.S. theatre culture centered on workaday labor (under contract with University of Michigan Press).
 Hughes is also developing a book-length study about changing views toward dogs during the 1800s, focusing on the transatlantic enthusiasm for “dog dramas” England, France, and the United States.
 To support these and other projects, she has received fellowships and grants from the National Endowment for the Humanities, New England Regional Fellowship Consortium (NERFC), American Antiquarian Society, Library Company of Philadelphia, Massachusetts Historical Society, and Winterthur Library and Museum, among other organizations.

 As a teacher, Hughes believes in the transformative power of collaboration to facilitate students’ intellectual, ethical, and professional growth.
 By employing Team-Based Learning (TBL) as well as Reacting to the Past (in which students engage in role-playing “games” inspired by classic texts in the history of ideas), she encourages students to take ownership of the classroom and their learning.
 Prior to joining the SMTD faculty, Hughes taught for thirteen years at Brooklyn College (CUNY), where her creativity and effectiveness as a teacher were recognized with the Excellence in Teaching Award (2010) and a Mrs. Giles Whiting Foundation Fellowship for Outstanding Teaching in the Humanities (2011).
 In 2014, her former students in the BC Managers for the Arts alumni association honored her with the Award for Outstanding Service to BC’s MFA in Performing Arts Management program; and in 2019, The Graduate Center of CUNY recognized her accomplishments with its Graduate of the Last Decade (GOLD) Award.